I was in ketosis for years & here’s what I learnt

 I was eating a heck of a lot of fat and very little carbohydrate.
 As a result, my body was using those fats for energy instead of the glucose that would usually have come from eating carbs.

 I’d decided to ‘go keto’ for a number of reasons.
-The idea of eating a ton of my favourite fatty foods apparently without putting on a ton of weight to match it was very attractive to me.
-I'm one of those people who is always hungry and always eating.
-In fact, typing this right now is making me hungry.
+Curiosity, for one.
+But also, hearing that I could consistently eat all of my favourite fatty foods to satiety - apparently without putting on a ton of weight.
+I'm one of those people who is pretty much always hungry and nomming large portions.
+In fact, even typing this right now is making me hungry.

-If you've never heard of the ketogenic high-fat low-carb way of eating before, it has actually been around for decades and is known to be a management tool for seizures in children with epilepsy.
+This way of eating has actually been around for decades and is known as a management tool for seizures in children with epilepsy.

 It’s also been found to significantly reduce weight in obese patients while lowering triglycerides, LDL cholesterol and blood glucose, and increasing the level of HDL (that’s the good) cholesterol.

-There are other reasons the ketogenic diet has become a talking point for those in health circles, including studies that suggest the diet could help reduce the growth of cancer tumours in mice, which raises questions about its potential for humans - although there's no evidence at this point.
+While other studies suggest the diet could help reduce the growth of cancer tumours in mice, which raises questions about its potential for humans trying to fight the disease.

-Before going keto, I’d absorbed page after page of information on it.
-I listened to podcasts and watched YouTube videos until I felt I’d got my head around the basics.
+Before going keto, I’d absorbed a wealth of information on it and felt I’d got my head around the basics.

 This article isn’t a recommendation for you to try a ketogenic diet, it’s merely a piece about my experiences.
-If you choose to go down that route - make sure you read the science and let a nutritionist or a keto doctor know what you plan to do so they can advise if needed.
+If you choose to go down that route - make sure you read the science and let a nutritionist or a keto doctor know what you plan to do so they can advise on how to keep the diet nutrient-dense and with adequate fibre.

 Did I enjoy it?

 I loved it.

-I gorged on fatty grass-fed meats, oily fish, cheeses, olives and green vegetables.
-I covered nearly everything I ate with my favourite fats: olive oil, coconut oil, grass-fed butter, MCT oil or thick cream.
-I often ate these fats neat off a spoon too.
+I gorged on fatty grass-fed meats, oily fish, cheeses, olives and green leafy vegetables.
+I covered nearly everything I ate with my favourite fats: olive oil, coconut oil, grass-fed butter and MCT oil.
+I would eat thick cream neat off the spoon (by the bowl full).
+Sometimes, a snack would simply be a stick of solid butter.
+There were lots of avocados too - also drizzled in good fats.